Components Overview#

 • Widgets: widgets are components, usually quite small even if there are exceptions, that allow your users to interact with your app.
 Most importantly, they allow you to get user input!
 Examples include a text input, a checkbox, a slider, etc.

-• Indicators: indicators are useful to display some static state, they are indeed implemented as widgets that you can only control programmatically.
-You’ll find for instance a progress indicator or a tooltip.
+• Indicators: indicators are useful to display some static state.
+They are implemented as widgets that you can only control programmatically.
+Examples include a progress indicator or a tooltip.

 • Layouts: after having built various widgets, panes and indicators, it’s time to display them together.
 Panel provides a dozen of layout components, including of course the most common Row and Column layouts.

 • Templates: templates are components that render multiple Panel objects in an HTML document.
 The basic template, which you get when you serve an app without setting any template, is basically a blank canvas.
-Instead when you use one of the built-in templates you can easily improve the design and branding of your app, which will get for free a header, a sidebar, etc.
+When you use one of the built-in templates instead, you can easily improve the design and branding of your app, as the templates include elements like a header, a sidebar, etc.

 • Notifications: notifications are components that display so called “toasts”, designed to mimic the push notifications that have been popularized by mobile and desktop operating systems.

-All the Panel components can be visualized on the Component Gallery.
+All the Panel components can be found in the Component Gallery.

 Tip

-Components usually have in their docstring a link to their documentation page, use <component>? in a notebook or your IDE inspection capabilities to access the link.
+Components usually have a link to their documentation page in their docstring, use <component>? in a notebook or your IDE inspection capabilities to access the link.

 Parameterized components#